ChetDH/TimeSeries/README.md

 # TimeSeries
- Time series analysis for a class project.
+ Time series analysis of liquor sales data for a grad project.